 And Now We Wait…

-The coppa stay in this state for 2 days (1 day for each kilo of meat) – flipping halfway through the process while redistributing the cure between flips.
+The coppa stay refrigerated in this state for 2 days (1 day for each kilo of meat) – flipping halfway through the process while redistributing the cure between flips.
 Once they have been through the first cure, they’ll be rinsed and encased in beef bung with more herbs to dry over the course of 2-4 weeks while they lose about 30% of their weight.
 I’ll post updates here as I continue the dry cure process for these two coppa so you can see the result.

-I’ll also be writing more about charcuterie and salumi going forward trying varying Mediterranean techniques on different cuts of meat.
+I’ll also be writing more about charcuterie and salumi going forward trying various Mediterranean techniques on different cuts of meat.
 Here’s another one of my favorites – How to Make Tonno di Maiale.
 Stay tuned!